projectceladon/celadon-documentation/source/stable-release_iot/user-guide-a12.rst

 	* BIOS Version ADLSFWI1.R00.3225.B00.2205270548

 .. note::
-	Every type of Guest VM configuration has a minimum required number of assigned cores/vCPUs and failure.
+	Every type of Guest VM configuration has a minimum required number of assigned cores/vCPUs.
 	Not meeting minimum cores requirement will result in degraded performance

 BIOS setting: